-During 2023, the Company entered into further discussions with a particular customer regarding product liability costs and customer damages ("claim") resulting from non-conforming product shipped to the customer in prior years.
-Prior to 2023, the Company considered the risk of loss to be remote, however, the claim was received from the customer and submitted to the Company's insurance carrier.
-During the first quarter of 2024, the insurance carrier determined the claim is covered by insurance for approximately \$1,000,000.
-The claim liability of \$1,000,000 is included in other accrued liabilities and the insurance proceeds anticipated in the amount of approximately \$1,000,000 are included in other current assets in the Condensed Consolidated Balance Sheets as of March 31, 2024 and December 31, 2023.
-The final settlement of the claim with the customer and funding from the insurance company are both expected to approximate the \$1,000,000 and to occur during the second quarter of 2024.
+During 2023, the Company entered into discussions with a particular customer regarding product liability costs and customer damages ("claim") resulting from non-conforming product shipped to the customer in prior years.
+Prior to 2023, the Company considered the risk of loss to be remote, however, the claim was received from the customer and submitted to the Company's insurance carrier in 2024.
+The insurance carrier determined the claim was covered by insurance for approximately \$1,000,000 and proceeds were received during the second quarter.
+The claim liability of approximately \$1,000,000 is included in other accrued liabilities in the Condensed Consolidated Balance Sheets as of June 30, 2024 and December 31, 2023 and was settled with the customer at the beginning of the third quarter of 2024.